TaishiUeda/Turtlebot3Sim/goal_manager/README.md

 # goal_manager

 This package publishes goals randomly for move_base.
-Robots will run rondomly with autonomous avoidance and navigasion by move_base.
+Robots will run rondomly with autonomous avoidance and navigation by move_base.

 ## Published topics
 - "/initialpose": geometry_msgs/PoseWithCovarianceStamped <br/>